Remember that a proposal, like a resume and cover letter, is an opportunity to market your skills and make a good impression.

 PROPOSAL FOR PROJECT X for XYZ COMPANY

-An introductory paragraph stating this is in response to a request for a proposal for the name of the project.
+An introductory paragraph is stating this is in response to a request for the project proposal.
 You can refer here to the need that prompted the application for the proposal and the objectives of the project.
 Or you can place the goals in a separate category.

 Description of the Work to be Done

-Explain and describe exactly what you will do.
+Explain and describe precisely what you will do.

-These descriptions will be in your contract and quoted in your contract.
-You will undoubtedly refer to these while you are working on your contract as a reminder of what you agree to deliver.
+These descriptions will be in your contract and quoted in your agreement.
+You will undoubtedly refer to these while you are working on your commitment as a reminder of what you agree to deliver.

 Outline of Your Qualifications

-✍ Indicate if fees are to be paid in one lump sum or at the end of the project or paid in part as different steps completed in the project
+– Indicate if charges are to be paid in one lump sum or at the end of the project or paid in part as different steps completed in the project

-✍ Don’t forget travel, meal or accommodation costs, if applicable
+– Don’t forget about travel, meal or accommodation costs, if applicable

 If you’re not sure what to charge, ask what kind of a budget the company has in mind, or ask people who have done similar contracts or projects for some guidelines.